gingerzoealex/ruby-json-object/README.md

 For this challenge I decided to give Ruby a go.
-To get up to speed I followed the documentation, starting with https://www.ruby-lang.org/en/documentation/quickstart/ this tutorial.
+To get up to speed I followed the documentation, starting with https://www.ruby-lang.org/en/documentation/quickstart/

 To install ruby:
 `sudo apt-get install ruby-full`